NeneWang/docs/docs/posts/guide/software.md

 ## 10. Continuous Testing at your advantage.

+How to develop  an unfair Advantage?

+> The reason why they require 3+ years of experience is that 3+ years of experience behind a laptop coding everyday creates an unfair advantage.
+It naturally makes you mountains of mastery stronger than someone who has not been coding everyday for 3+ years.
+Now, How can I integrate that into your career philosophy?

+-

 *Use a continuous testing philosophy to advance on your knowledge (advanced technical) passively*

 This includes the following: ranked.